 Findings: [ST] 6.1.2 - When a maximum number of records is reached, the oldest records are overwritten.
+This is consistent with the definition of the SFR in section 5.3.1.

 The evaluator shall check to ensure that the operational guidance contains a description of the processing performed (such as informing the authorized users) when the capacity of audit records becomes full.